Updated: Mar 30

 Compile them in a safe place such as your travel notebook or your phone notes.

-See why in next week's Part Two: During Your Trip
+See why this is crucial to do before you leave in Part Two: During Your Trip

 5. Pick ONE music mix & play it on repeat

-This tip is one of my personal favorites because it came to me as a phenomenal side-effect & left me truly surprisingly fulfilled.
+This tip is one of my personal favorites because it came to me unexpectedly & left me truly surprisingly fulfilled:

-During my 3 week trip in Maui Hawai’i, someone had lovingly made me a playlist playfully called « Hawaii Five O ».
-I had these nice 20-30 song mix downloaded to my phone, listened to them getting from point A to B, on the bus, in the car or in my room.
+During my 3 week trip to Maui Hawaii, someone had lovingly made a playlist playfully called « Hawaii Five O » for me.
+It was a groovy 20-30 songs mix which I downloaded to my phone (no need for wi-fi or data) which I listened when getting from point A to B; on the bus, in the car, in my room or at the beach.
 Without realizing it, these songs became the soundtrack to my trip.
 It strengthened my sense of place & time through sound and music.
 Now, every time I hear Kinky Reggae by Bob Marley and the Wailers, or Havana Moon by Chuck Berry, I am instantly transported back to cruising a starry sky with palm trees and the sea.

-Take the time you need to create a unique travel soundtrack for yourself or pick a ready-made playlist of choice.
+Take the time needed to create a unique travel soundtrack for yourself or pick a ready-made playlist of choice.

 Make sure it has different energy levels & that it fits the vibe of where you’re heading to (literally and symbolically).